 Can seasonal residents, or visiting patients, qualify for medical marijuana in Florida?

 Yes.
 Per the Florida Law SB 8-A, a “seasonal resident” is defined as “any person who temporarily resides in this state for a period of at least 31 consecutive days in each calendar year, maintains a temporary residence in this state, returns to the state or jurisdiction of his or her residence at least one time, during each calendar year, and is registered to vote or pays, income tax in another state or jurisdiction.

 Can Caregivers get an ID card?

 Yes.
 Qualified patients can designate a caregiver to assist them, someone who has the legal right to assist with the medical use of marijuana (cannabis) and can legally purchase and possess it for use by that patient.
-Medical marijuana caregivers in Florida need to be authorized and get their own separate state Caregiver ID card in a certification process that’s similar to the way patients are approved.
+Medical marijuana caregivers in Florida need to be authorized and get their own separate state Caregiver ID card.
 Click here for more information.

 Are Telehealth appointments legal?